Rural American history: Environmental impact

 The changing rural economy had an impact on the environment.
 The first stage of industrialization came in rural towns in New England in the early 19th century when they started to use water power from its rivers to run the machinery in mills that turned wool and cotton into thread and cloth.
 The result was a pollution of the communal water supply that angered farmers.
-Likewise new coal and lead mines in rural areas produced waste that polluted the water supply.
+Likewise coal and lead mines in rural areas produced waste that polluted the water supply.

 In the colonial era, access to natural resources was allocated by individual towns, and disputes over fisheries or land use were resolved at the local level.
 Changing technologies, however, strained traditional ways of resolving disputes of resource use, and local governments had limited control over powerful special interests.
-For example, the damming of rivers for mills cut off upriver towns from fisheries; logging and clearing of forest in watersheds harmed local fisheries downstream.
-In New England, many farmers became uneasy as they noticed clearing of the forest changed stream flows and a decrease in bird population which helped control insects and other pests.
+For example, the damming of rivers for mills cut off upriver towns from fisheries; and logging and clearing of forest in watersheds harmed local fisheries downstream.
+In New England, many farmers became uneasy as they noticed clearing of the forest changed stream flows and decreased bird populations which had helped control insects and other pests.
 These concerns become widely known with the publication of Man and Nature (1864) by George Perkins Marsh.
-In the South, the emphasis on tobacco in colonial and early national Virginia and Maryland exhausted the nutrients in the soil, forcing farmers to abandon the old farm and repeat the process on new lands, and repeat every 15 or 20 years.
+In the South, the emphasis on tobacco in Virginia and Maryland exhausted the nutrients in the soil, forcing farmers to abandon the old farm and repeat the process on new lands, and repeat every 15 or 20 years.